How to grow onions

 Follow these tips for a good onion harvest:

-- Keep the plot well weeded.
+- Keep the plot weed-free.
 Hoeing between rows risks damaging foliage and bulb tips, so weed by hand where possible.

 - Water regularly in dry periods.